Thecalius/ESP32-Attendance/README.md

 - [ ] Populate a spreadsheet with data (.csv maybe?)
 - [ ] Create a GUI
 - [ ] Make it a .exe
+- [ ] The HTML seems bad, make it better

 ## Table of Contents
 1. [Introduction](#introduction)